GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 Please verify changes were applied whether by inspecting LDAP or issuing a GET.
 If you have followed the steps properly, you should notice a new e-mail added and the change in `displayName` attribute.

-### Updating a user (PATCH)
+### Updating a User (PATCH)

-With patching you can be very precise about the modifications you want to apply.
-Patching syntax follows closely Json Patch spec (RFC 6902).
-While it's not a must to read the RFC to learn how patch works, at least you may like glancing section 3.5.2 of SCIM protocol (RFC 7644) to get the grasp.
+With patching, you can be very precise about the modifications you want to apply.
+Patching syntax follows JSON Patch spec (RFC 6902) closely.
+While it's not a must to read the RFC to learn how patch works, see section 3.5.2 of SCIM protocol (RFC 7644) to get the grasp.

 If you prefer reading code, [patch test cases](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.3/scim-client2/src/test/java/gluu/scim2/client/patch) found in the Java SCIM-Client project are worth to look at.